aishwarya-prasanth/country-viewer/README.md

 ## Features

-- The list is grouped by Continent, showing the name of the continent and a corresponding list of countries,
+- The list is grouped by Continent,which can be opened / closed.
 - An individual country can be drilled down by clicking on it in the UI.
-Apopup is displayed on clicking each country.
+A popup is displayed on clicking each country.
 - Tailwind css is used to give responsiveness.
-- Added unit tests
+- Unit test cases
+- Accessibility ensured

-## Things to do
+## Things to do in future
+- 'Move to top' button, when clicked will scroll to the top
+- A search for the country